rgreenblatt/cs1690_handout/uthreads.md

 A note on some of the assumptions that you may make when writing this
-assignment: *uthreads* will never have more than one thread running at any one time, and threads can be preempted (control can be randomly taken away from a thread that is running).
+assignment: *uthreads* will never have more than one thread running at any one time, but threads may be preempted (control can be randomly taken away from the thread that is running).
 Handling multiple CPUs (the ability to run more than one thread concurrently) is beyond the scope of this assignment.
 These simplifications allow you to forgo taking locks on global *uthreads* data structures if you do not call a function that might put the thread